PsiPhiTheta/The-Digital-Deluge/README.md

 ### Step 2: Analyse your data

-Check out the [tools folder](https://github.com/PsiPhiTheta/The-Digital-Deluge/tree/master/tools) and the associated ReadMe file for all the written code and 3rd party tools used for GDPR data analysis!
+Check out the [tools folder](https://github.com/PsiPhiTheta/The-Digital-Deluge/tree/master/tools) and the associated ReadMe file for all the written code and 3rd party tools used for GDPR data analysis.
+More tools to be added at later date.